 Anger is a normal and healthy emotion that everyone experiences, but it is how you manage that anger that’s important.
-There are loads of different reasons why you may get angry, you might’ve been treated unfairly or feel like someone else has been.
+There are loads of different reasons why you may get angry.
+You might be angry as you feel you’ve been treated unfairly or that someone else has been.

 Remember that feeling angry is not a bad thing.
 All emotions are important and serve a purpose.
 It’s not anger that is the problem, but what you do with the anger that matters.